walkersw/AHF/README.txt

 - Compile: type "make" at the bash prompt and press enter.
 - Run: type "./Linux_Run_AHF_Unit_Tests.sh" to execute the object files. (make sure you have execute permissions enabled for this script.)

-NOTE: the actual compiling commands can be found in "makefile".
+The actual compiling commands can be found in "makefile".

+5. NOTE: this class uses 0-based indexing!

 COMPATIBILITY NOTES